“Guard your heart above all else

-I’ve rolled around this thought and different answers throughout the years, but each time I never really found a conclusion… until a couple days ago.
+I’ve rolled around this thought and different answers throughout my years, but each time I never really found a conclusion… until a couple days ago.
 I was reading through a Bible app on my phone when I came across Psalm 119:9 (ESV).

 “How can a young man (woman) keep his (her) way pure?